 He said the account started as “a joke to entertain myself…This was never about me as a person.
 It wasn’t about a firm.
 The stories aren’t Goldman Sachs in particular.
 It was about the culture in general.”

 That culture has regularly attracted the second largest number of elite MBAs after consulting.
-So GS Elevator had special entertainment appeal to MBA students who either wanted to work on Wall Street or who were felt their talents were better suited elsewhere in consulting, marketing or technology.
+So GS Elevator had special entertainment appeal to MBA students who either wanted to work on Wall Street or who felt their talents were better suited elsewhere in consulting, marketing or technology.

 ‘DON’T WORRY LADIES, THESE DRINKS ARE ON GOLDMAN SACHS’